Access to Information and Privacy

 The ATIP Office does not presently monitor the time required to process privacy requests.
 Additional reporting mechanisms are being planned in the next reporting period.

-To ensure that all employees of the Agency are aware of the legislation, awareness sessions are given periodically.
-These sessions provide basic information on the provisions of the Privacy Act.
+To ensure that all employees of the Agency are aware of the legislation and their obligations, general awareness sessions are also given periodically to provide basic information on the provisions of the Privacy Act.

 Privacy Impact Assessments